ackman678/currOpinRvw/README.md

 # Info
-* Since it's just a plain text file you can work in a text editing application like TextEdit or [WriteRoom](http://www.hogbaysoftware.com/products/writeroom) is recommended.
+*  The `currOpin_main.txt` file is just a plain text file you can work in a text editing application like TextEdit or [WriteRoom](http://www.hogbaysoftware.com/products/writeroom) is recommended.
     * If you prefer to write in Word, just make sure to save as **plain** text file for now.

-* You can use ['Markdown' style formatting](http://daringfireball.net/projects/markdown/syntax) (that is how the document and outline and even this README is currently formatted.
+* This main.txt file uses ['Markdown' style formatting](http://daringfireball.net/projects/markdown/syntax) which is completely optional (that is how the document and outline and even this README is currently formatted.
 GitHub is very markdown friendly).

-* The `currOpin_outline.txt` file is also in markdown format and was rendered as html and pdf and saved using the [Marked](http://markedapp.com) markdown preview application.
+* Since `currOpin_outline.md` file also in markdown format and was rendered as html and pdf and saved using the [Marked](http://markedapp.com) markdown preview application.

+* The .md extension is just an alternative to the .txt extension for plain text files to help applications know when a file should be rendered using markdown formatting.

 [View the review outline](currOpin_outline.md)